njoseGIT/flab/README.md

                 pass
             return v

-Sometimes, it is necessary to completely define a driver from scratch.
+Sometimes, it is necessary to completely define a device from scratch.
 For serial communication, python's serial library can be used to create methods for communication.
-Below is an example of a Driver that defines serial communication functions, and can be inherited by other drivers.
+Below is an example of a Device that defines serial communication functions, and can be inherited by other devices.

-Example: SerialDriver
+Example: SerialDevice

-    #A generic class for drivers using serial communication.
+    #A generic class for devices using serial communication.

     import serial
     import time
+    from flab.Templates import DeviceTemplate

-    class Driver():
+    class Device(DeviceTemplate.Device):

-        driver_name = 'SerialDriver'
+        device_name = 'SerialDevice'

         #default parameters